 Roots and River Productions grew from the small seed of an idea.
 Artistic Director

-Azure D. Osborne-Lee moved to New York City and experienced firsthand how difficult it can be for an emerging artist, especially an artist of color, to make headway in the theatre.
+Azure D. Osborne-Lee moved to New York City and experienced firsthand how difficult it can be for an emerging artist, especially a Black artist, to make headway in the theatre.
 And so, out of a desire to foster artistic community and create opportunities for queer and trans artists of color, Roots and River Productions was born.

-Roots & River’s mission is to produce creative work grounded in the LGBTQ community.
-The company is an artistic home for queer artists of color residing in the New York City and Philadelphia metropolitan areas.
+Roots & River’s mission is to produce the creative work of queer and trans Black artists.
+The company is an artistic home for artists residing in the New York City metropolitan area.
 Roots & River serves as an incubator for new work, a site of artistic exploration, and an agency for community outreach.

-Roots and River Productions is a sponsored project of Fractured Atlas, a proud member of Materials for the Arts, Indie Theater Fund, The Alliance of Resident Theatres/New York, and has been the recipient of a Brooklyn Arts Council 2012 Community Arts Fund Grant and a grant from the Edie Windsor Fund for Old Lesbians under the aegis of Open Meadows Foundation, and support from Indie Theater Fund.
+Roots and River Productions is a sponsored project of Fractured Atlas, a proud member of Materials for the Arts, Indie Theater Fund, The Alliance of Resident Theatres/New York, and has been the recipient of a Brooklyn Arts Council 2012 Community Arts Fund Grant, a grant from the Edie Windsor Fund for Old Lesbians under the aegis of Open Meadows Foundation, and support from Indie Theater Fund.